sarahs07/ioc-container/README.md

 This liberary is a very minimalistic implemention of dependency injection mechanism.

+## Background:

+Although Inversion of Control (IoC) is mainly about removing dependency on concrete implemention of dependencies and using interfaces instead of classes.
+Due to given short time, I chose to implement the DI first and it can be further enhanced to make it more abstract.

 ## Usage:

 It follows the classical IoC implementation to use decorators that provide a convenient interface for marking